 - Drinks: water, soft drinks, Arabic coffee, tea

-- Seatbelt on during dune bashing – obvious, but some guests unbuckle for photos
+- Seatbelt on during dune bashing -- obvious, but some guests unbuckle for photos

-- Stay with your group – the desert looks the same in every direction
+- Stay with your group -- the desert looks the same in every direction

-- Hydrate before, during, after – you'll lose more water than you realize
+- Hydrate before, during, after -- you'll lose more water than you realize

-- Professional photos: They're overpriced (AED 50-100).
+- Professional photos: They charge AED 50-100.
 Your phone works fine.

-- Shisha: Included in most packages – don't pay extra.
+- Shisha: Included in most packages -- don't pay extra.

-Booking the Right Package
+Booking the right package

 Now that you know what to expect, choose the right experience: